 Wabamun Lake Provincial Park is a wonderful destination for both camping and outdoor recreation.
 It’s especially pretty in the fall, when the aspen trees along the lake turn golden yellow.

 The campground has a large selection of sites spread across a wide area, so it doesn’t feel too crowded, even on busy weekends.
 The distinct camping zones actually make it feel like there are three campgrounds instead of one.

-The day use area has plenty of room to roam and the beach, lake, and trails provide enough activities to fill your day with fun.
+If you’re visiting on a day trip from Edmonton, you’ll find the day use area has plenty of room to roam and the beach, lake, and trails provide enough activities to fill your trip with fun.

 While Wabamun Lake Provincial Park isn’t primarily a hiking destination, it’s still a good choice if you want a shorter, front country outing in the forest, or you’re looking to add a nature walk or bike ride to some other outdoor activities.